Marquise Lepage: Filmmaking style and work philosophy

 Lepage's preoccupation with social injustices was reflected in her 2009 feature documentary Martha of the North (Martha qui vient du froid).
 It tells the story of Martha Flaherty, granddaughter of documentarian Robert Flaherty, who, along with her family and dozen other Inuit, was "displaced by the Canadian government and left to their own devices in the Far North" in the 1950s as part of the High Arctic relocation.
 It took over two years for Marquise to convince Martha to tell her story and it took more than six years of production before the film was released.
 The film was well received by critics and was nominated for Best Screenplay at the Gémeaux Awards.
 On August 18, 2010, following its release, the Canadian Minister of Indian Affairs and Northern Development, "issued an apology to Inuit relocatees, their families, and all Inuit, for relocating Inuit families to the High Arctic and for the hardship and suffering caused by the relocation."

 In Martha of the North, as in many of her other films, Lepage uses conventions proper to both fiction and documentary: "I believe a film should not suffer because parts of the story are poorly served from an iconographic point of view.
 The strength of fiction is that it allows us to enter in contact with the emotions more directly.
 Whether in fiction or documentary, it is important to feel for the real or fictitious characters.
 If people come out of the theatre and they haven't been touched by the film, we've missed our goal!"
 In 2013, as a sequel to Martha of the North, Lepage released the documentary web series and educational website Iqqaumavara.
 The website presents 12 short films and some information about the High Arctic relocation.
 It is available in French, English and Inuktitut.

-In a 1987 interview, Marquise said her work was influenced, among others, by the Quebecois films Good Riddance (Les Bons débarras), Sonatine, and Ça peut pas être l'hiver, on n'a même pas eu d'été.
+In a 1987 interview, Marquise said her work was influenced, among others, by the Quebecois films Good Riddance (Les Bons débarras), Sonatine, and It Can't Be Winter, We Haven't Had Summer Yet (Ça peut pas être l'hiver, on n'a même pas eu d'été).